 1 INTRODUCTION

-The Seventh report of the Joint National Committee on Prevention, Detection, Evaluation and Treatment of High Blood Pressure defines blood pressure for adults aged 18 years.
+The seventh report of the Joint National Committee on Prevention, Detection, Evaluation and Treatment of High Blood Pressure defines blood pressure for adults aged 18 years.
 Hypertension is defined as systolic blood pressure >140 mmHg or diastolic blood pressure >90 mmHg.
 The classification of hypertension is based on the mean of two or more properly measured seated blood pressure readings.
 Normal blood pressure ranges below levels <120/80 mmHg.
-Systolic blood pressure of 120 – 139 mmHg or diastolic blood pressure 80 – 89 mmHg is classified as prehypertension.
-These patients are at increased risk of progression to hypertension (Gupta, 2003).
+A systolic blood pressure of 120 – 139 mmHg or diastolic blood pressure of 80–89 mmHg is classified as prehypertension.
+These patients are at an increased risk of progression to hypertension (Gupta, 2003).

 Hypertension can be classified into two stages: